Inside Job! Protecting Your Business From Internal Threats

 A Comprehensive Security System

-This is essential, and it’s so easy to get a CCTV system in place, from companies like Security Smark UK to numerous smaller providers that can help you with sophisticated items of security, as well as a security policy.
+This is essential, and it’s so easy to get a CCTV system in place.
+From companies like Security Smark UK to numerous smaller providers that can help you with sophisticated items of security, as well as a security policy.
 Ultimately, you need to have a security infrastructure in place.
-And it’s just common sense, if you think that there is someone from within your organisation committing fraudulent activities, you need to catch them in the act.
+If you think that there is someone from within your organisation committing fraudulent activities, you need to catch them in the act.
 But also, you need to amass enough evidence so that you can prove their fraudulence.

 Implement A Monitoring System